wojciech-gancza/meth/readme.md

 Variables are denoted as '${ ... }'.
 The content '...' is simply interpreted
 by the python interpreter and the value is placed in the result file.
 The value can be:
 - scalar - then its string representation is located in the place of variable.
-- list - then set of lines are added with comma endings at the first and middle lines
+- list - then set of lines are added in place of variable with its in dentation.
+When special list formatting is needed - you can use any formatter which return list of strings.
-- list of lines wrapped in 'code_block' class - the content generates multiplied template lines

 ### manually added code

-Lines located between '// -vvv ...' and '// -^^^ ...' are preserved.
+Lines located between '// vvv--- ...' and '// ^^^--- ...' are preserved.
 Programmer can place
 any code between them in generated file.
 When generation is called, the generator first loads file and extracts such block to be used in the new file.
 When file is generated first time, the content of template will be stored.